AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-05-iceberg-metadata-bloat-cleanup.md

 ## Tradeoffs and Cautions
 - Snapshot expiration is irreversible: Make sure you don’t need the old snapshots for recovery or audit.

-- Manifests rewrites are safe but can be compute-intensive on large tables—schedule wisely.
+- Manifests rewrites are safe but can be compute-intensive on large tables - schedule wisely.

 - Storage GC may require coordination with your catalog to clean up unreferenced files.